m07amed25/Computer-Vision-Roadmap/README.md

 **✅ Objectives:**

-* Learn bounding box formats & IoU
+* Learn how bounding boxes are represented
-* Understand anchor boxes, NMS, confidence thresholding
+* Understand YOLO architecture (head, anchors, NMS)
-* Train and evaluate YOLOv5 or SSD on a custom dataset
+* Use Roboflow for annotation + YOLOv5 for training

 **📚 Resources:**